About the Research Group on Law, Science, Technology & Society

 LSTS began in 2003 with four researchers, based on former work in the area of data protection law and computer crime carried out in the faculty under the leadership of Prof. Bart De Schutter.
 It currently has over 30 staff, including over 20 academic staff.

 The team is led, both administratively and academically, by Profs.
 Serge Gutwirth and Paul De Hert.
-The staff comprises several postdoc researchers, PhD researchers, associated researchers and 11 affiliated professors (core professors are: Serge Gutwirth, Paul De Hert, Mireille Hildebrandt, Christopher Kuner, Fabienne Brison and Gloria González Fuster).
+The staff comprises several postdoc researchers, PhD researchers, associated researchers and 11 affiliated professors (core professors are: Serge Gutwirth, Paul De Hert, Mireille Hildebrandt, Christopher Kuner, Fabienne Brison, Gloria González Fuster, and Vagelis Papakonstantinou).
 Research staff at LSTS have backgrounds in a number of areas, including law, ethics, philosophy, political science, sociology, chemistry, criminology, and others.
 Great emphasis is placed on incorporating a multidisciplinary perspective in all our work.

 Follow our blog at http://vublsts.wordpress.com/